From XAI to MLOps: Explainable Concept Drift Detection with Profile Drift Detection: Experiments

+Accuracy remains fairly robust across all methods; the LR model maintains performance above 0.69, and the DT and RF models consistently achieve accuracies above 0.70.
+Such consistency in predictive performance is further underscored by the observation that the base test and train accuracies are high across all models.
+An additional key insight comes from the variable importance analysis: for the \texttt{Elec2} dataset, the attribute \texttt{nswprice} is identified as the most important variable for LR, DT, and RF models across all batch sizes.
+This stability in variable importance indicates that \texttt{nswprice} is a critical factor driving model predictions, which in turn may contribute to more reliable drift detection outcomes when this feature remains consistently influential.

-In summary, the PDD method for the \texttt{Elec2} dataset demonstrated a balanced performance, maintaining reasonable accuracy while controlling the number of detected drifts.
-Compared to other methods, PDD provides a more conservative approach to drift detection, which can be advantageous in scenarios where minimizing false positives is essential.
-Additionally, the identification of \texttt{nswprice} as the most important variable across various models and batch sizes underscores its significance in the dataset, highlighting the need for focused variable analysis in drift detection and model performance evaluation.
-Overall, PDD proves to be a reliable drift detection method for the \texttt{Elec2} dataset, offering a balance between accuracy and drift sensitivity.
+Overall, the PDD method for the \texttt{Elec2} dataset demonstrates a balanced performance by maintaining competitive accuracy while detecting a moderate and controlled number of drifts.
+Its more conservative nature in comparison to other methods can be advantageous in operational scenarios where minimizing false positives is essential.
+Furthermore, the consistent identification of \texttt{nswprice} as the key variable across models reinforces the importance of focused variable analysis in understanding model behavior and drift dynamics.

 For the RF model applied to the \texttt{Elec2} dataset, drift was detected in the $10$-th batch.
 In Figure~\ref{fig:rfelec10}, the \texttt{nswprice} variable, which is the most important variable, shows noticeable changes between $0$ and $0.1$.
 In this range, the contribution of \texttt{nswprice} to the model's predictions shifts, leading to drift detection by the PDD.
 These variations in \texttt{nswprice} highlight how its influence on the model differs in the $10$-th batch, potentially impacting the model’s performance.